Rewind acquires BackHub to extend its automated SaaS data backups to GitHub

 BackHub promises to create a GitHub backup in minutes, including all the metadata associated with each repository, and auto-syncs it to ensure it’s kept up to date.
 A separate BackHub app helps companies restore all their data immediately, should the need arise, while BackHub can also generate audit logs for enterprise compliance requirements.

 BackHub works with both private and public repositories, meaning it’s designed for proprietary and open source software (OSS) data backups.
 Open source intersects with just about every piece of software these days, from scripts that help servers run faster to code that contributes to systems architecture and APIs.
-Moreover, the pandemic has accelerated open source adoption in the enterprise, while GitHub data suggests 72% of Fortune 50 companies use GitHub Enterprise for their private projects.
-This means expanding to cover GitHub backups makes a great deal of sense for Rewind.
+Moreover, the pandemic has accelerated open source adoption in the enterprise, and GitHub data suggests 72% of Fortune 50 companies use GitHub Enterprise for their private projects.

 BackHub was also running an early-stage program to support GitLab and Bitbucket, which will eventually extend Rewind’s coverage even further.
 Elsewhere, Rewind is in the early stages of introducing additional backup support for Trello, Jira, Zendesk, and Xero.